desmond108/2604-Algo-Trading/README.md

 ---

 ### Disclaimer
 The algorithmic trading strategies, scripts, backtests, and associated content provided here are for **educational and informational purposes only**.
 They do not constitute financial advice, investment advice, trading advice, or a solicitation to buy or sell any security, cryptocurrency, or derivative instrument.
 Trading in financial markets carries a high degree of risk and is not suitable for all investors.
+AI was used extensively in the whole process.

 Please refer to the Strategies_Analysis_Report.pdf for a more detailed Summary of the backtests.
 ---